This podcast is available on Apple Podcasts, Stitcher, PlayerFM, iHeartRadio, Libsyn, Spotify, and Amazon Music.

 Sometimes, we really need to make intentional efforts to calm our sympathetic nervous system down to allow our PFC to kick in.

 - Deep and slow belly breaths.
 In for 4, hold for 4, out for 4.
 Or just not worry about the counting.
 Just make sure they’re deep BELLY breaths, which stimulates your vagus nerve, that 10th cranial nerve responsible for the stress response.
-I recommend practicing this before you really need it because if you have not done these regularly, it actually is difficult.
+I recommend practicing this before you really need it because if you have not done these regularly, it is actually somewhat difficult.

 - Splash cold water on your face before going to class.
 Again, this stimulates your vagus nerve.